cran-task-views/CompositionalData/CompositionalData.md

 Shiny interface for interactive plotting.

 -   `r pkg("isopleuros")`: visualisation of data in ternary space, customising graphical elements, and displaying statistical summaries.
-Includes specialised diagrams in archaeology, e.g. soil texture charts and ceramic phase diagrams.
+Includes specialized diagrams in archaeology, e.g. soil texture charts and ceramic phase diagrams.

 -   `r pkg("provenance")`: representation of compositional and count data on ternary diagrams and point-counting data on radial plots.
 Allows to compute sample size required for specified levels of statistical precision, and to assess the effects of hydraulic sorting on detrital compositions.
-Intuitive query-based user interface for users who are not proficient in R.
+Provides an intuitive query-based user interface for users who are not proficient in R.

 <!--
 <span style="color: red;">